ErsoyED/recipe-recommandation-app/README.md

     1. With the application running, enter `http://localhost:3000` in your browsers search bar.
     2. Click on the recipe you wish to edit from the homescreen.
     3. Click the `Edit Recipe` button on the recipe details page.
-    4. Update the name, ingredients (still seperated by commas), and/or instructions of the recipe.
+    4. Update the image (this can also be removed), name, ingredients (still seperated by commas), and/or instructions of the recipe.
     5. Click the `Update Recipe` button.
     **Your updates should now be reflected on the recipe details page.**